 How Can I Get Rid of Black Algae?

-While green algae is fairly easy to get rid of, black algae is not.
-It doesn’t matter whether it’s a chlorine pool or a saltwater pool.
+While green algae is relatively easy to eliminate, black algae is not.
+It doesn’t matter whether it’s a chlorine or saltwater pool.
 The first thing you must do is clean the pool’s filter.
-If it seems like there’s a lot in your filter, you will need to use filter cleaners.
+You must use filter cleaners if there’s a lot in your filter.

 Are you worried that you may not have gotten all the algae?
 You need to replace the filter cartridge or filter medium.
 That way, you will be sure there is no algae in the new filter.

 After you clean the filter, your next step is to test the water.
-You will need to figure out what your pH levels are, so you know what kind of chemicals to use.
-Then, you will have to thoroughly scrub every inch of your pool with a stainless-steel bristle brush.
+You will need to determine your pH levels to know what kind of chemicals to use.
+Then, thoroughly scrub every inch of your pool with a stainless-steel bristle brush.
 After you have brushed all of the algae off the surfaces, you need to shock the pool.
 This will kill the bacteria.

-Once you have shocked the pool, you will need to double-check the entire pool for any signs of it.
+Once you have shocked the pool, you must double-check it for any signs of it.
 Make sure that each time you scrub, you wear protective eyewear and gloves.
-If there are stubborn spots, you will need to use chlorine directly on them.
+If there are stubborn spots, you must use chlorine directly on them.
 After you have finished scrubbing, make sure you use chemicals to discourage algae growth.
-Then, let the pool rest for 24 hours to make sure there is nothing left of the black algae menace.
+Then, let the pool rest for 24 hours to ensure nothing is left of the black algae menace.

 The team at Precision Pools and Spas is always happy to provide pool owners with the helpful information necessary to take care of pools properly and keep them sparkling.
 We are a Texas Premier Pool Builder.
 Please feel free to contact Precision Pools & Spas at any time.